Dapbler/BGEE-XPSync/xpsync/readme-xpsync.txt

 a newer version of weidu.
 Pick one up from weidu.org

 =======================================
-* Questions, Issues, fixes and workarounds
+* Questions, Bugs and Workarounds
 =======================================

 Q: Do I need to start a new game to use XPSync?